 Most agents don’t include morning routines as part of their daily schedule.
 But taking care of your mind, nourishing your soul, and keeping your body healthy is one of the biggest competitive advantages you have in business.
 So make it a part of your morning ritual!

 Lead Generation (3 Hours)

-Creating new business is an essential part of being a real estate agent – That is, if you want to stay in business!
+Creating a new business is an essential part of being a real estate agent – That is if you want to stay in business!
 Professionally speaking, generating leads is your most important task of the day.
 So be sure to add it to your schedule!